YCM-0518/A-depth-information-based-method-for-landslide-detection/README.md

  ● copy
 # Remark
+ ● The code running software is Python3.6, PyCharm

-In the research process, the point cloud visualization software used is "CloudCompare"
+ ● In the research process, the point cloud visualization software used is "CloudCompare"